 Munich or Hamburg: vibe & people

 A first major difference between Munich and Hamburg is the people.
-The people in the North of Germany (Hamburg) often have a reputation for being reserved, “grumpy”, even austere.
+The people in the North of Germany (Hamburg) often have a reputation for being reserved, “grumpy” and austere.
 Despite such stereotypes, however, most visitors and expats in Hamburg feel the people are quite welcoming, helpful, and open-minded.

 Nevertheless, getting by in Hamburg without speaking German is typically harder than in Munich where the locals are better accustomed to dealing with foreigners.
 Munich is considered a very open, vibrant, and sociable city.